 |Armasight PVS14 Gen 3 Night Vision Monocular||Best Overall||Click here||Click here|

 To even start talking about this futuristic space-age technology, we first must understand all the jargon.
 NV stands for night vision while NVD indicates a night vision device.
 Not all NVDs are created equally and there is a wide range of different NV capable products such as goggles (NVG), scopes, telescopes, cameras, binoculars, monoculars, and sensors.

-Night vision gadgets are classified as an optoelectronic device which means its capable of producing images in extremely low light conditions, near total darkness.
+Night vision gadgets are classified as optoelectronic device which means its capable of producing images in extremely low light conditions, near-total darkness.
 NVDs are typically considered passive NVDs which means they can convert invisible (to humans) light into visible displays using only the available light spectrum.
 NVDs that are used in tandem with an infrared (IR) illuminator are called active NVDs.

 Some NV scopes are firearm mounted monoculars and can be taken off the firearm and mounted with headgear or on a tripod.